threedworld-mit/tdw/Documentation/lessons/obi/wind.md

 There are many optional parameters in the `WindSource` constructor.
 All of these parameters are the same as those used to define a [fluid](fluids.md), the main difference being that a `WindSource` exposes only some of the parameters.
 For example, any parameter related to rendering is hidden since we always want wind to be invisible.

 **For a full list of optional constructor parameters, read [the API documentation](../../python/obi_data/wind_source.md).**

+## Wind and Fluids

+**In TDW's implementation of Obi, wind is an invisible [fluid](fluids.md).** In the build, there is *no difference* between wind and a fluid.
+The underlying parameters of wind and fluids are exactly the same.
+Wind particles will appear in [Obi output data](obi_particles.md) and wind and fluids have the same [collision detection logic](colliders_and_collision_materials.md).

+The only differences between wind and non-wind fluids are at a very high level, in the Python code:

+- `WindSource` doesn't use the [`Fluid`](../../python/obi_data/fluids/fluid.md) to store its instantiation data.
+- `WindSource` hides many of the fluid parameters that aren't relevant to wind, for example rendering parameters.
+- Wind sources are added to a dictionary and can be dynamically adjusted during runtime.

 ## Dynamic wind API